-Okay, so the title doesn't have the wonders of creativity that many people can just throw at people, but it is what it is.
+Okay, so the title doesn't have the wonders of creativity that many people can just throw out, but it is what it is.
 This picture is a favourite of mine that I took during my friend's 19th birthday.
 I love it so much because it looks unposed (to me anyway) and it looks kind of... fresh.
 I like that her hair isn't perfectly in place, although I do think that "perfect" pictures are beautiful, I think there's also a kind of beauty and likeability when the picture isn't groomed to perfection.
 During processing I purposely tried to not put in too much colour, I even took out a bit of colour to make it look a bit more real.
 This was the first time (apart from MCM, which I will be doing a post on eventually) I used my Nissin Di226 outside of the house.
 I'm generally quite pleased with the results, but there were times where I didn't know how to use the flash in order to properly light up my friends' faces.

 One of the problems that I faced in the restaurant was the clutter.
 There were a couple of walls that could be used, but I don't think that I would have been able to bounce the flash and create the same look that's here.
 I did do some processing on this picture and the next one, I did some blurring and I used some adjustments to make the eyes pop a little bit.
 To make the eyes pop, I used an action from The CoffeeShop Blog because I haven't quite gotten to the point where I can create and use my own adjustments yet.
 To be honest I haven't actually tried it yet, something to do this weekend :).
 Anyway, as for the face, I simply did some blurring.
 I did it by using the blur tool, choosing a low opacity setting, and then slowly building it up to give the coverage that I want.
 It's like putting on make-up really.
 Apart from that, I just increased the vibrancy and saturation a little bit.